mavisjheng/how-to-react/04/README.md

 ### Redux Data Flow

 Redux architecture revolves around a **strict unidirectional data flow**.
-This means that all data in an application follows the same lifecycle pattern, making the logic of your app more predictable and easier to understand.
+This means that all data in an application follows the same lifecycle pattern, making the logic of application more predictable and easier to understand.

 ![redux-flow](./images/redux-flow.png)